Vishal78626/Daily-Progress-Report/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 23-Mar-2022**
 <h3 align='center'>Arrange naming series company wise</h3>
 <p align="justify">While new applicant is registered in system by default system generate naming series.
-We are trying to change it company wise For eg. if we are member of company A, then naming series include A-2022-00001.For this we follow official erpnext tutorial [Click here](https://vishal78626.github.io/Add-Frappe-app-in-GitRepo/) [More Detail](https://docs.erpnext.com/docs/v13/user/manual/en/customize-erpnext/articles/company-wise-naming-series#:~:text=The%20need%20is%20to%20create,be%20SINV%2DB%2D0001.).
-Using this we get error the we take reference from other discuss.erpnext where we use (.abbr.-.YYYY.-) in option of Naming Series. </p>
+We are trying to change it company wise For eg. if we are member of company A, then naming series include A-2022-00001.</p>
+For this we follow official erpnext tutorial [More Detail](https://docs.erpnext.com/docs/v13/user/manual/en/customize-erpnext/articles/company-wise-naming-series#:~:text=The%20need%20is%20to%20create,be%20SINV%2DB%2D0001.)
+Using this we get error the we take reference from other discuss.erpnext where we use (.abbr.-.YYYY.-) in option of Naming Series.

  <br>